-* Laodiceia ad Lycum in Phrygia, coins of Antoninus Pius (illustration) and of Marcus Aurelius as Caesar, or with head of Demos as obverse type, all with Aphrodite standing between Eros and a dolphin.
+* Laodiceia ad Lycum in Phrygia, coins of Antoninus Pius and Marcus Aurelius as Caesar (not illustrated), or with head of Demos as obverse type (not illustrated), all with Aphrodite standing between Eros and a dolphin.

 * Here the goddess is stretching out her hair to dry on a lead tessera of the Roman period (photo courtesy of Gert Boersema):

 References: Waddington, Recueil général, 115; Bernhart, Aphrodite, 285